The Roger Watts Debate

 Prime Minister five minutes opening

-Leader of the Opposition five minutes opening
+Leader of the Opposition five minutes response

 Deputy Prime Minister eight minutes response